himanshu2454/Kunteksto/docs_source/source/trade.rst

 - Navigate to the directory where you installed Kunteksto.

-- With the virtual environment active.
+- Be certain the virtual environment is active.

 .. caution::

     If you closed and reopened a new window, then you need to activate the environment again.
-Also, be sure that you are in the kunteksto directory.
+Also, be sure that you are in the *kunteksto* directory.

     **Windows**